 Interestingly, information in the public domain about early years and cursive writing is quite limited.
 This could perhaps be because until recently no one thought about teaching it until after age 6 or over.
 It is only now that we are looking for research evidence in this area because teachers are having to argue against doing it, or foundation stage classes are having it imposed on them.

 There is however much information on the pedagogy of early years writing and early years environments to promote literacy and this is what we can focus on in early education for breadth and readiness preparing motivated writers of the future.
-If you are a member and have read our most recent newseltter (March 2017) you will recall the inspiring interview link with Shirley Hughes and Judith Kerr answering the question "When did you first feel yourself a writer?".
+An inspiring interview link with Shirley Hughes and Judith Kerr considers the question “When did you first feel yourself a writer?”.
 This is such a powerful and searching question to reflect upon.
 Let us preserve early years pedagogy and keep the early push for cursive and joined up writing in context, avoiding it wherever possible so that our children might feel themselves a writer first and foremost with energy, creative ideas and unlimited potential.

 Meanings of terms used in these pages

 - writing: the activity or skill of writing

 - handwriting: using a pen or pencil to write, a person’s particular style of writing

 - cursive writing: has lead-ins (entry strokes or ‘whooshes’) before the letter and exit flicks after the letter